The first vowel in the alphabet.

 What is -ed?

-Rhyme sound in though, dough, so, know
+Rhyme sound for though, dough, so, and know.

-What is <o>?
+What is /o/?

-This vowel "softens" the sound of <c> and <g>.
+This vowel can "soften" the sound of <c> and <g> to

 What is <e>?